ept221/tinySoC/README.md

 ```

 ### Constants
 Constants are in decimal by default, but hexadecimal and binary are also supported.
-Constants can also be negative and are stored in two's complement form.
+Constants can also be negative and are stored in two's complement form when assembled.
 ```assembly
         .code
         ldi r0, 10     ; Decimal constant